 For those of us who live with anxiety, we know how debilitating it can be.
-Whether it is going into work for a meeting, socializing with a new group of people, or obsessive compulsiveness, anxiety can define your life experience, and keeps you from enjoying things that others look forward to.
+Whether it is going to work for a meeting, socializing with a new group of people, or obsessive compulsiveness, anxiety can define your life experience and keeps you from enjoying things that others look forward to.
 Anxiety isn’t a universal experience.
 Each person experiences symptoms differently.

 Most mental health specialists recommend a series of mental and physical exercises to help reduce the feeling of anxiety.
 They may also prescribe medications, or recommend breathing or meditation techniques.
 In addition to traditional treatment options, there are other things you can do to feel better that you may not have considered.